trpc/trpc/www/docs/further/further-reading.md

 The philosophy of the _"Zero-API data layer"_ is the main common denominator in tRPC & Blitz.

-Blitz is a full-stack framework & achieves this by maintaining an up-to-date fork of Next.js and adding it into core - resulting in a more integrated developer experience. tRPC is a set of libraries that mainly focuses on the API-layer that can be used with any app or framework, resulting in no framework lock-in of React or Blitz' fork of Next.js.
+Blitz is a full-stack framework & achieves this by maintaining a fork of Next.js and adding it into core - resulting in a more integrated developer experience. tRPC is a set of libraries that mainly focuses on the API-layer that can be used with any app or framework, resulting in no framework lock-in of React or Blitz' fork of Next.js.

 ### Benefits with tRPC